-This first caught my eye at a store in Seattle and they were just about sold out of most sizes, so I’m very surprised to see it here at this price!
+This first caught my eye at a store and they were just about sold out of most sizes, so I’m very surprised to see it here at this price!
 If you love the utility jacket look, this is an upgraded version with an organic cotton canvas outer and a thick, cozy shearling lining throughout the torso and hood (sleeves are also lined but not in shearling).

 While the sleeves are a little long on me, the XS is fairly petite friendly with a cinch-able drawstring waistline that hits at my natural waist and a slightly longer length in the back than the front.
 However, note sleeve length and torso length increases with size, so bigger sizes may not be petite friendly.
 You can also un-snap the sleeve cuffs and flip them up for a casually cuffed look.